Electroscape/lib_arduino/stb_led/readme.md

-helper library to simplyfy and standartize usage of the Adafruit neopixel library across projects
+helper library to simplyfy and standartize usage of the Adafruit neopixel library across projects, this library is to be used on the Brain